 Motion Capture of a Knight in ArmorMotion study

-Daniel Jaquet, a PhD student in Humanities, focuses his research on the description of fights in full armor in historical documents from the 16th century.
-Part of his thesis work aims at analyzing the range of possible movements while wearing such a 30 kg medieval armor.
-By using motion capture, he will be able to get a comprehensive amount of data.
+Daniel Jaquet, a PhD student in Humanities, focused his research on the description of fights in full armor in historical documents from the 16th century.
+Part of his thesis work aimed at analyzing the range of possible movements while wearing such a 30 kg medieval armor.
+By using motion capture, he was able to get a comprehensive amount of data.

 Daniel Jacquet – History Department, Faculty of Humanities, University of Geneva

 Prof. Bengt Kayser – Institute of Movement Science and Sport Medicine, University of Geneva

 Stéphane Armand and Alice Bonnefoy – Willy Taillard Laboratory of Kinesiology, University Hospitals of Geneva